jaredjbeard/nestifydict/docs/source/intro.rst

 Introduction
 ============

-``NestifyDict`` is intended to help with manipulating nested dicts.
+``NestifyDict`` is a tool for parsing structured data (primarily nested dictionaries from json files).
+In particular it can flatten dictionaries, map flattened dicts to a template, and recursively get/set elements in nested dictionaries without a priori knowledge of the structure.
-As opposed to other methods, we generally assume a structure, so this is useful in scenarios where you may want to parse dictionary based configuration files.
+As opposed to other methods, we generally assume a fixed unknown structure exists.

 Install